 The decision to let furnished or unfurnished has bigger repercussions for your rental property than you may think.
-Not only will it affect your target market when looking for tenants, it will also influence how much you can feasibly charge for rent, as well as the potential wear and tear your property may suffer.
+Not only will it affect your target market when looking for tenants, but it will also influence how much you can feasibly charge for rent, as well as the potential wear and tear your property may suffer.

 The benefits of a furnished property

-- In general, furnished properties are more in demand than unfurnished.
+• In general, furnished properties are more in demand than unfurnished.
 As a result, you may be able to let a furnished property much quicker.
 That’s more time spent collecting rent and less time spent worrying about your unoccupied property.

 And a few reasons to have an unfurnished property...

 To furnish, or not to furnish?
 That is the question.
-What this decision will most likely come down to whether the potential for income in the future justifies the upfront costs.
+This decision will most likely come down to whether the potential for income in the future justifies the upfront costs.
 You don't have to provide expensive furniture to make a difference, but it should be serviceable, clean, safe and appealing to the type of tenant you're hoping to attract.